nrkno/sofie-core/packages/documentation/docs/for-developers/device-integrations/tsr-api.md

 # TSR Integration API

 *Note: there is a legacy API for integrations.
-In this documentation we will only consider the more modern variant informally known as the StateHandler format*
+In this documentation we will only consider the more modern variant informally known as the StateHandler format.*

 ## Setup and status